Minkowski content and fractal Euler characteristic for conformal graph directed systems: Preliminaries

 \subsection{Perron-Frobenius Theory and the Geometric Potential Function}

-In order to provide the necessary background to define the constants in our main statement and also to set up the tools needed in the proofs we now recall some facts from the Perron-Frobenius theory.

-In the sequel we are going to make use of results from \cite{Urbanski_Buch} which were obtained for finitely primitive conformal graph directed Markov systems (cGDMS), see \cref{rmk:GDMS}.
-A cGDMS is called finitely primitive, if there exists an $n\in\mathbb N$ such that for all $e,e'\in E$ there exists an $\om\in E_A^n$ for which $e\om e'\in E_A^*$.
+In order to provide the necessary background to define the constants in our main statements and also to set up the tools needed in the proofs we now recall some facts from the Perron-Frobenius theory.
+For this, we are going to make use of results from \cite{Urbanski_Buch} which were obtained for conformal graph directed Markov systems (cGDMS), see Rem.~\ref{rmk:GDMS}, which are finitely primitive.
+A cGDMS is called \emph{finitely primitive}, if there exists an $n\in\mathbb N$ such that for all $e,e'\in E$ there exists an $\om\in E_A^n$ for which $e\om e'\in E_A^*$.

-\begin{rmk} A cGDS with aperiodic irreducible incidence matrix is a finitely primitive cGDMS. \end{rmk}
+\begin{remark} A cGDS with aperiodic and irreducible incidence matrix is a finitely primitive cGDMS. \end{remark}